-- Del Norte: 707-465-2324, main building near library - Klamath-Trinity: 530-625-4821 Ext 103
+• Del Norte: 707-465-2324, main building near library

+Klamath-Trinity: 530-625-4821 Ext 103

-During COVID19-DSPS will email approved accommodations for distance education classes to your instructor.
+If you are taking online classes DSPS will email approved accommodations for distance education classes to your instructor.
 In the case of face-to-face instruction, please present your written accommodation request to your instructor at least one week before the needed accommodation so that necessary arrangements can be made.
 Last minute arrangements or post-test adjustments usually cannot be accommodated.